Most Adventurous Cities in the World

 Queenstown, located on South Island is the adventure capital of New Zealand with adventure activities possible year-round.

 And it’s super easy to get to Queenstown as it is a popular place on any South Island road trip, and the Queenstown International Airport is located just 8 km away.
-Once you’re here, there is accommodation for every budget, including lots of amazing Airbnbs.
+Once you’re here, there is accommodation for every budget, including lots of amazing Airbnb.
 Camp Glenorchy, Routeburn Flats Hut, Heather Jock Hut, Blanket Bay Luxury Lodge and Kinloch Wilderness Retreat are a few adventurous stays in Queenstown.

 And if you’re looking for a good spot to have a debrief after your adventures, Smiths Craft Beer House has amazing food and an even better craft beer selection.
 Or you could go with the super popular Ferg Burger.

 Queenstown is a relatively small place and can be overwhelming with the number of tourists in the town.
 If you like to avoid crowds, avoid visiting during Christmas/New Year and school holidays.

 Sydney is a coastal and most populous city on the east coast of Australia.
 It is the capital city of New South Wales state.
 Known for its spectacular coastline and national parks, Sydney is the perfect place to experience adventures.
 Because the city also has waterside hubs such as Darling Harbour and Circular Quay, it provides enough activities such as jetboating, coastal walks, scuba diving and snorkelling.

 Circular Quay is home to a beautiful harbour, Opera House, and Sydney Harbour Bridge.
 A very popular and unique adventurous activity that can be done in Circular Quay is climbing the Sydney Harbour Bridge.
 The activity known as the Bridge Climb is where the visitor can climb to the top of the bridge from the southern end.